reaper47/trophy_blitz/README.md

     - For Python 3: `python -m pip install pyqt5 psutil pyautogui pywinauto`

 1. Under the `trophy_blitz` subdirectory, run `python main.py`.
+You can also double click `main.py`.
 1. Select your parameters.
 1. Press OK and let the blitzing start.
-If you wish to abort the operation at anytime, press the `Abort` button.
+You can cancel the ongoing operation at any time by pressing the `Abort` button.

 ### Happy Blitzing :D